 A small note of caution must be exercised is that some TVs switch off the sound when the base station is plugged into an external audio socket at the back of the television.
 You should check with the manufacturer of the your TV quoting model and serial number see whether this is applicable in your own instance.
 If you live alone or watch TV on your own then this is not a problem but it is if you watch TV with other members of your family.

-Cochlear have their own Wireless TV streamer unit which gives the same performance and features as above for watching TV although this unit is not multiple purpose; there are separate assistive listening devices offered by Cochlear with regard to mobile phone connection and stereo systems.
+Cochlear have their own Wireless TV streamer unit which gives the same performance and features as above for watching TV .
+The unit and plugs directly into your TV or audio device.
+The TV streamer will stream stereo sound through to your sound processors from up to 7 metres.
+There are separate assistive listening devices offered by Cochlear with regard to mobile phone connection and stereo systems.

 MED-EL do not have any units specific to themselves..
 A ‘standard’ Bluetooth neckloop can be sourced and a very modern TV will/should have Bluetooth enabled within it so it can beam directly into the neckloop.
 For older TVs one needs to secure a Bluetooth transmitter unit which can be plugged into the back of the TV.
 MED-EL recommend the Artone 3 Max Bluetooth headset and if your TV is not Bluetooth compatible you will need an adaptor, the Artone TVB to plug into the TV..

 Unfortunately none of these items described here are available on the NHS but can be purchased from the websites listed below.